What Happens in Florida After an Out of State DUI Conviction?

 We are often asked this question:

-The arrest itself, even if accompanied by an administrative suspension of your driving privileges in the other state, will probably not immediately impact your ability to drive on your valid Florida driver’s license in Florida.
+The arrest itself, even if accompanied by an on-the-spot administrative suspension of your driving privileges in the other state, will probably not immediately impact your ability to drive on your valid Florida driver’s license in Florida.
 So once you return to Florida, as long as you have a valid Florida driver’s license, you can continue to drive in Florida while the DUI is pending out of state.

-Even if you received an administrative suspension in the other state, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) typically takes no action to suspend or revoke your license before an out-of-state DUI conviction appears on your Florida driving record.
+For the “on-the-spot” administrative suspension in the other state, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) typically takes no action to suspend or revoke your license before an out-of-state DUI conviction appears on your Florida driving record.

-For purposes of this section, any conviction for a violation of s.
+“For purposes of this section, any conviction for a violation of s.
 316.193, a previous conviction for a violation of former s.
-316.1931, or a conviction outside this state for driving under the influence, driving while intoxicated, driving with an unlawful blood-alcohol level, or any other similar alcohol-related or drug-related traffic offense is a conviction of driving under the influence.
+316.1931, or a conviction outside this state for driving under the influence, driving while intoxicated, driving with an unlawful blood-alcohol level, or any other similar alcohol-related or drug-related traffic offense is a conviction of driving under the influence.”

-The FLHSMV’s authority to revoke the driver’s license for an out-of-state DUI conviction can be found in Florida Statute Section 322.24, which provides:
+Florida Statutes § 322.24 authorizes FLHSMV to revoke the driver’s license for an out-of-state DUI conviction can be found in Florida Statute Section 322.24, which provides:

 “[t]he department is authorized to suspend or revoke the license of any resident of the state, upon receiving notice of the conviction of such person in another state or foreign country of an offense therein which, if committed in this state, would be grounds for the suspension or revocation of his or her license.”